francescocamussoni/BigMart-sales/README.md

 ## Files
 On BigMart-sales.ipynb you can find the general code where I explored the attributers and train a LightGBM classifier.
-On Preprocessing-function.pu you can find the function that I used to realize all the preprocessing that I explored on the previous file.
+On Preprocessing-function.py you can find the function that I used to realize all the preprocessing that I explored on the previous file.